 What is Swiss Carrot Cake?

 "Rübli" means "carrot" in Swiss German.
 "Kuchen" is the word for cake.
-Other names for this cake include "Karottenkuchen" (carrots in German is Karotten). or Möhrenkuchen.
-"Möhren" is another more colloquial term for carrots.
+Other names for this cake include "Karottenkuchen" (carrots in German is Karotten) or "Möhrenkuchen."
+"Möhren" is another, more colloquial term for carrots.

-How to make Swiss Carrot Cake?
+How to make Rüblikuchen?

 This Rüblikuchen recipe is pretty simple.
 What will take time is making the marzipan carrots from scratch.
 However, you can also buy them ready-made.